szapata-bio/HLA_inference/README.md

 ## Approach

-**Step 1 — Blind inference (no HLA used as input).**
+**Step 1 — Inference (no HLA used as input at run time).**
-HLAGuessr and THNet were run independently on the ENA/MiXCR-processed repertoire exactly as for any cohort without known HLA — using only TCR sequence features.
-This blind inference was performed before HLA ground truth was available.
+HLAGuessr and THNet were run independently on the ENA/MiXCR-processed repertoire, using only TCR sequence features.
+This was performed before HLA ground truth was obtained for this project.

+**Important caveat on HLAGuessr**: Rosati et al.'s cohort was one of three datasets (alongside Russell et al. and Emerson et al.) used in the original training of HLAGuessr's classifier (Ruiz Ortega et al. 2025), with HLA genotypes obtained directly from the authors for that purpose.
+This means HLAGuessr's predictions on this cohort are **not fully blind** — the model had prior exposure to (a subset of) these patients' true HLA during training.
+High accuracy here was therefore *expected by design*, and this step served to confirm that expectation once ground truth became available to us. **THNet, by contrast, was trained on an entirely independent set of 4,144 donors (Pan et al. 2025) and never saw this cohort** — its validation below is genuinely blind and is the more informative result for assessing real-world inference accuracy on new repertoires.

 **Step 2 — Validation against ground truth.**
-Once Dr. Elisa Rosati shared the HIBAG-imputed HLA genotypes, each method's blind predictions were compared independently against real HLA to measure accuracy. **HLA ground truth values themselves are not published in this repository** — only aggregate validation metrics are reported, in agreement with the data sharing terms.
+Once Dr. Elisa Rosati shared the HIBAG-imputed HLA genotypes, each method's predictions were compared independently against real HLA to measure accuracy. **HLA ground truth values themselves are not published in this repository** — only aggregate validation metrics are reported, in agreement with the data sharing terms.

 ## Repository structure
+rosati_hlaguessr.ipynb                      # MiXCR processing + HLAGuessr inference

+rosati_thnet_inference.ipynb                # THNet inference + method comparison

-01_rosati_master_table_construction.ipynb   # Unpack RDS, build ground-truth master table
+rosati_master_table_construction.ipynb      # Unpack RDS, build ground-truth master table

-02_rosati_qc_hla_validation.ipynb           # QC filtering + validation vs HIBAG ground truth
+rosati_qc_hla_validation.ipynb              # QC filtering + validation vs HIBAG ground truth

-Both notebooks are shared without cell outputs, since intermediate outputs would partially expose individual patient HLA genotypes.
+The two validation notebooks are shared without cell outputs, since intermediate outputs would partially expose individual patient HLA genotypes.

 ## Results